imazen/resizer/Plugins/Faces/readme.md

 `f.threshold=value|minvalue,value` The confidence threshold required to consider a face detected.
 Defaults to 3,5. 'minvalue' is used if we have not reached the quote specified in `f.faces`.

-## Installation.
+## Installation

-1. Add ImageResizer.Plugins.Faces.dll to your project using Visual Studio.
-If you copy & paste to /bin, you'll need to also copy the files listed under Managed Dependencies.
+1. Add the ImageResizer.Plugins.Faces NuGet package to your project.
+This will install all required dependencies including OpenCvSharp4 and its native OpenCV binaries.
-2. Add `<add name="Faces" downloadNativeDependencies="true" />` inside `<resizer><plugins></plugins></resizer>` in Web.config.
+2. Add `<add name="Faces" />` inside `<resizer><plugins></plugins></resizer>` in Web.config.

-3. If you're not comfortable allowing the plugin to automatically download the correct bitness versions of the unmanaged dependencies, then set downloadNativeDependencies="false" and keep reading.
-3. Manually copy the required xml files to the /bin folder of your application (see *Feature classification files*)
-4. Manually copy all required DLLs to the /bin folder of your application. (see *Using the 2.3.1 pre-compiled binaries*)
+No manual binary copying is needed.
+The OpenCvSharp4 NuGet packages handle native OpenCV binary deployment automatically.
+Haar cascade XML files are embedded as gzipped resources within the plugin assembly.